-"When establishing the target density, the HMA maximum theoretical specific gravity $(G{mm})$ will be based on the running average of four available Department test results for that project.
-If less than four $G{mm}$ test results are available, an average of all available Department test results for that project will be used.
-The initial $G{mm}$ will be the last available Department test result from a QMP project.
-If there is no available

-Department test result from a QMP project, the Department mix design verification test result will be used as the initial $G{mm}$ ."
+"When establishing the target density, the HMA maximum theoretical specific gravity (G{mm}) will be based on the running average of four available Department test results for that project.
+If less than four G{mm} test results are available, an average of all available Department test results for that project will be used.
+The initial G{mm} will be the last available Department test result from a QMP project.
+If there is no available Department test result from a QMP project.
+If there is no available Department test result from a QMP project, the Department mix design verification test result will be used as the initial G{mm} ."